mbugua97/Teach2GiveAssesments/flexbox/README.md

-The aim of this assesment is to design 'THE SOLUTION' using html/css flexbox with reference with the 'TASK'
+The aim of this assessment is to design "THE SOLUTION" using HTML/CSS flexbox with reference to the "TASK."

 TASK
 ![](assets/task.png)